Loaded Brownie Cheesecake Cup – Amazing 5-Step Dessert Recipe

 • 8 oz cream cheese, softened

-Swirling cream cheese into brownie batter in cupcake liner
+Hand swirling cream cheese into brownie batter in cupcake liners

 Baking and Storage Tips